micoli/intellij-dx-companion/README.md

 If the plugin encounters issues with your configuration file, it will display an error message in the tool window.
 Common issues include:

-- Missing `.dx-companion.json` file in project root
+- Missing `.dx-companion.json`/`.dx-companion.yaml` file in project root
-- Invalid JSON syntax
+- Invalid JSON/YAML syntax
 - Missing required properties

 The plugin automatically reloads the configuration every 2 seconds, so changes to the configuration file will be reflected without restarting the IDE.